 .cab will be treated as Cabrillo files, while those with names ending in

-The Allow nonamateur call signs checkbox lets you to choose whether TQSL should treat a nonamateur call-worked as an error.
-An amateur callsign must meet these requirements:
+The Allow non-amateur call signs checkbox lets you choose whether TQSL should treat a non-amateur call in your log as an error.
+For TQSL, an amateur callsign must meet these requirements: